mcinglis/c-style/readme.md

 Sticking to 80 characters lets us size our editor windows to that size, and fit more on the screen.
 If you go over 80 characters, you're adding an extra burden on your readers.
 It's a real pain for me, having to move the cursor to scroll the window right.

 Furthermore, 80 characters provides a nice column size that's easy to read, because the beginning and ends of a line are much closer, so your eye travels better.
-100 and 120 character width-columns provide a much harder gap to jump.

 Treat 80 characters as a hard limit: no ifs or buts.